Mabel Louisa Dean Paul: Aftermath

-There was much speculation in newspapers globally as to her reasons to end her life; whether it was Eliot’s lack of commitment to marriage and alleged repeated infidelity, or a decline in her financial standing which she had allegedly maintained hidden from Eliot, or her inability to cope with aging.
+There was much speculation in newspapers globally as to her reasons to end her life; whether it was Eliot's lack of commitment to marriage and alleged repeated infidelity, or a decline in her financial standing which she had allegedly maintained hidden from Eliot, or her inability to cope with aging.

-Newspaper articles highlighted to readers the timing of the tragic event with that of the 2nd Duke of Westminster’s divorce, who by now had found a new duchess.
-Mrs Atherton was aged 47 at her time of her tragic death, and the Dukes latest interest was Violet Nelson, 19 years her junior.
+Newspaper articles highlighted to readers the timing of the tragic event with that of the 2nd Duke of Westminster's divorce, who by now had found a new duchess.
+Mrs Atherton was aged 47 at her time of her tragic death, and the Duke's latest interest was Violet Nelson, 19 years her junior.

-Public fascination into the reasons for her suicide continued into the 1920’s, with American newspapers evoking comparisons to other high profile suicides during this time period, such as Alma Vetsera Hayne, Hallye Whatley Peck and Florence Schenke.
+Public fascination into the reasons for her suicide continued into the 1920s, with American newspapers evoking comparisons to other high-profile suicides during this time period, such as Alma Vetsera Hayne, Hallye Whatley Peck and Florence Schenke.
 Further associations have been made to the gradual loss of status in society, with comparisons made to Clara Ward, Princesse de Caraman-Chimay.
 Hallye Whatley Peck, an American socialite living in London, in turn has been the subject of an alleged curse which coincided with the untimely deaths of Gaby Deslys, Billie Carleton and 3 other actresses.
 All 6 actresses had starred together in an Austen Hurgon musical production called "Suzette" in London in 1917.
-Coincidentally, Mrs Atherton’s second husband was involved with this particular Edwardian musical comedy.
+Coincidentally, Mrs Atherton's second husband was involved with this particular Edwardian musical comedy.